ldbtech/FaceDetection/README.md

+# Face Detection
-# Face ALL COPYRIGHT RESERVE.
+ALL COPYRIGHT RESERVE.
 **CSE 473/573 Face Detection and Recognition Project.**
 #### <font color=red>You can only use opencv 4.5.4 for this project.</font>